stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 Where, then, does this fear of AI come from?

 ![TEDx fear](http://stdm.github.io/images/TEDx/tedx-fear.jpg)
 *Image: LANDMARK MEDIA / Alamy Stock Foto license ref.
-LMK110-J6604-220620. © Warner Bros Film.*
+LMK110-J6604-220620. (c) Warner Bros Film.*

 It does not have a strong basis in the technology we have, or in the underlying science we just saw. **Here is the thing: Such fear is rather based on wide-spread narratives**.
 And these dystopian narratives are purely based on world view - on science fiction, not on tech.